How to Apply

 - The Free Application for Federal Student Aid (FAFSA) may be filed beginning January 1 of each year.
 There is no charge for submitting the FAFSA.

-- We encourage you to submit your FAFSA by Notre Dame's priority deadline of February 15 to be considered for certain limited funds.
+- We encourage you to submit your FAFSA by Notre Dame's priority deadline of February 15 (for summer and fall semester) or November 15 (for spring semester) to be considered for certain limited funds.

 - List Notre Dame of Maryland University on your FAFSA.
 Notre Dame's school code is 002065.